 Spirituality is a broader concept than religion.
 It’s the acceptance that there is something greater than yourself but not limited to an institute.

-Spirituality is the belief that there is a greater power that is beyond our sensory experience, but we’re a part of it.
-That unseen power is greater than yourself and is divine in nature.
+Spirituality is the belief that there is a greater power beyond our sensory experience, but we’re a part of it.
+That unseen power is greater than yourself and divine in nature.

 Spirituality makes you realize that there is something greater than our everyday lives.
-We have a bigger purpose in life; it is the journey to delve into that bigger purpose.
+We have a bigger purpose in life; it is the journey to delve into that more significant purpose.

-Being spiritual means exploring the universal components like- peace, love, truth, wisdom, the desire to know about the afterlife, altruism, etc. Spiritual people understand, and some may even thrive to achieve the higher self, which saints or Yogis have achieved through years of meditation and different devoted practices.
+Being spiritual means exploring universal aspects such as peace, love, truth, wisdom, the desire to understand the afterlife, and altruism.
+Spiritual people understand, and some may even thrive, in achieving the higher self, which saints or Yogis have attained through years of meditation and various devoted practices.

 Spirituality is about developing self-esteem, self-worth, self-confidence, and believing in yourself.
-When a person becomes completely spiritual, they no longer feel bothered by mundane things like ego, selfishness, jealousy, etc.
+When a person becomes entirely spiritual, they no longer feel bothered by mundane things like ego, selfishness, jealousy, etc.

 Spirituality is much above such petty things.
 But achieving such a higher state isn’t easy.
 It requires complete devotion and a lot of work.
-This is the reason spirituality is much above religion.
+This is the reason spirituality is considered to be much more than religion.

 The Primary Difference Between Religion And Spirituality